arminmoin/ML-Quadrat/README.md

 conda activate ml2
 ```

 II.
-Install the latest version of the [Eclipse IDE, specifically the Eclipse Modeling Tools](https://projects.eclipse.org/projects/modeling).
+Donwload the latest version of the [Eclipse IDE](https://www.eclipse.org/downloads) and install the latest version of the [Eclipse Modeling Tools](https://projects.eclipse.org/projects/modeling) through the wizard.

 III.
 Install the [Xtext ANTLR plugin from this update site](https://download.itemis.de/updates/releases/2.1.1/) in the Eclipse IDE.